guvenk/RecipeAPI/ReadMe.md

 Project requires a SQL or SQLEXPRESS instance to be available.
 Connection string in appsettings.json should be adjusted accordingly.

+## Libraries and Frameworks
+- .Net Core 5.0
+- EF Core 5.0
+- Automapper 10.1.1 is utilized to map dto classes to entities and vice versa for user to consume the api.
+- Swashbuckle.AspNetCore 5.6.3 to have auto generated documentation of the API

 ## Usage

 - Build the solution with Visual Studio or 'dotnet build' command with dotnet CLI.using
 - Run it using either Visual Studio or 'dotnet run' command with dotnet CLI in project's main directory.

+## API

+- The Api has 1 controller with 2 endpoints.
+- [GET] Recipes : To fetch all existing recipes for view.
+- [POST] Recipe : To save a recipe with all related data of it.

 ## Database Structure